 So from here, you can do one of the following:

-- or configure the VPN on one of your computer (that is running the VPN), have the applications installed from Google Play then have Google Play automatically install the same application to the Android device that you own (that you should have added to your Google Play account)
+- or configure the VPN on one of your computer (that is running the VPN), have the applications installed from Google Play then have Google Play automatically install the same application on the Android device that you own (that you should have added to your Google Play account)

 Please note that you only have to use this VPN workout for some specific applications that aren’t available in China.
-Anyway, since it’s easy installing a VPN on your android device, and since it is cheap, why not use it for some other purposes like playing online games with your Google Plus friends, or listen to music that some of your Google Plus friends would have shared with you.
+Anyway, since it’s easy installing a VPN on your Android device, and since it is cheap, why not use it for some other purposes like playing online games with your Google Plus friends, or listen to music that some of your Google Plus friends would have shared with you.
 Those are new horizons that you can open once you use a VPN solution with your China-based android device.

 As you would see, being based in China doesn’t mean that you can’t access all the internet resources that are available to some other users.
 You just need to have the right tools and know how to use them.
-One of the major tools that you should consider when unlock Google Play is the use of a VPN solution.
+One of the major tools that you should consider when unlocking Google Play is the use of a VPN solution.
 As I told earlier, I chose HideMyAss for this case, but you could also use another VPN solution (ibVPN has great solutions too).